Stictoleptura cordigera

-Stictoleptura cordigera is a beetle species of flower longhorns belonging to the longhorn beetle family, subfamily Lepturinae.
+Stictoleptura cordigera is a beetle species belonging to the longhorn beetle family, subfamily Lepturinae.

 Distribution

 This beetle is mainly present in Spain, France, Belgium, Switzerland, Italy, Albania, Romania, Bulgaria, and Greece.
 It is also found in Turkey and North Iran.

 Ecology

 Larvae

 Larvae are polyphagous and develop in rotten wood of deciduous trees, especially in Quercus ilex and Quercus suber, but also in Pistacia and Castanea species.

 Adult

 The adults grow up to 14–20 mm and can be encountered from June through August, completing their life cycle in two-three years.

 Description

 The head, pronotum and abdomen are black, while elytra have a bright reddish colour with a specific black drawing.
 They are very common flower-visitors, especially in Apiaceae species, feeding on pollen and the nectar.